 Creating a mentally healthier world

-If young people know what signs to look our for and how to seek help - we'll all benefit from a mentally healthier world.
+If young people know what signs to look our for and how to seek help - we'll all benefit from better mental health.

 Mullets for Mental Health is a fun and easy way to start this important mental health conversation and raise crucial funds for mental health research in Australia.

-Register your school's interest and start growing your mullets!
+Register your school and start growing your mullets!

 Mullets for Mental Health is an engaging fundraiser and conversation starter.
 There are awesome rewards up for grabs when you raise money for mental health research, and we’ll give you all the fundraising ideas you need.